nopnop2002/esp-idf-sc16is750/README.md

 ## API
 You can set these using ```EnableRs485``` function.
-No need to control the RTS pin.
+This eliminates the need to control the RTS pin.

 ## Wireing
 RS485-BUS need terminator register.